-Upon completion of this offering, Constellation will indirectly own approximately 57% of the outstanding common units, or approximately 50% if the underwriters' option to purchase additional common units is exercised in full, and 100% of the outstanding Class A units.
+Upon completion of this offering, Constellation will indirectly own approximately 59% of the outstanding common units, or approximately 53% if the underwriters' option to purchase additional common units is exercised in full, and 100% of the outstanding Class A units.
+The percentages do not reflect any common units that may be issued under the long-term incentive plan that we expect to adopt prior to the closing of this offering.
 Accordingly, Constellation and its affiliates will be able to assert great influence in any vote of common unitholders, including the election of the three members of our board of managers that are elected by the common unitholders.
 As long as Constellation and its affiliates beneficially own a controlling interest in us, they will have the ability to control our management and affairs.
 In addition, CEPM, as the holder of all our Class A units, will have the exclusive right to elect two members of our board of managers.
 Affiliates of Constellation may thus be able to cause a change of control of our company.
 This concentration of ownership may have the effect of preventing or discouraging transactions involving an actual or a potential change of control of our company, regardless of whether a premium is offered over then-current market prices.